Deal Summary: High Yield Online CDs: 12-month (1.35% APY), 18-month (1.45% APY) and 24-month (1.55% APY); $1k minimum deposit

 A specific description of the Early Withdrawal Penalty (EWP) used to be included in the Certificate of Disclosure Page, but it has been replaced with,

 If Your Account has not matured, any withdrawal of all or part of the funds from Your Account may result in an early withdrawal penalty.
 We will consider requests for early withdrawal and,

 if granted, the penalty provided in the Receipt of Certificate of Time Deposit will apply.

-I contacted a CSR, in hopes of getting a more definitive answer, but the CSR did not have access to the information either.
-The last time I wrote about MidFirst Direct in September 2014, the EWP ranged from 6 months' interest on CDs with terms between 12 months and 48 months, to 36 months' interest on its 120-month CD.
+When I contacted CSR, I was told that the specific EWP terms are available as part of the online application, and not listed anywhere else on the website.
+The last time I wrote about MidFirst Direct in September 2014, the EWP was six months interest on CDs with terms between 12 months and 48 months.

 Headquartered in Oklahoma City, MidFirst Direct is the internet arm of MidFirst Bank, one of the largest privately owned banks in the United States.